Alfred D. Robinson and Marion James Robinson: San Diego

-In San Francisco they heard a lecture by Theosophist Katherine Tingley, describing the utopian community "Lomaland" which she was developing in the Point Loma area of San Diego.
+In San Francisco the Robinsons heard a lecture by Theosophist Katherine Tingley, describing the utopian community "Lomaland" which she was developing in the Point Loma area of San Diego.
 In 1903, they purchased 10 acres of barley fields in Point Loma near Lomaland and enrolled their daughter Larona in the Lomaland school.
 However, Larona was frail and did not thrive at Lomaland; she died of a heart ailment in 1909.
 The couple broke off all ties with Tingley and the Theosophists.
 After making a trip to Britain in 1904, the Robinsons settled permanently in San Diego in 1905.
 They developed the fields into half a city block of gardens, where they cultivated various ornamental plants, particularly begonias.
 In 1912, they moved into their new 15,000-square-foot, Italian Renaissance style mansion, Rosecroft, designed by architect Emmor Brooke Weaver.

 Alfred, a self-taught horticulturist, began experimenting with roses and dahlias, but eventually came to focus on begonias.
 He became "the pre-eminent begonia expert", developing more than 100 new varieties at the Rosecroft estate.
 Alfred's were judged "the finest begonias to be grown anywhere in the world" by plant explorer and botanist David Fairchild.

 Alfred originated the idea of using lath houses to grow tropical plants in temperate climates.
-In 1912 he proposed, in an article in Sunset magazine, that the Panama-California Exposition then being planned for San Diego should include a "Palace of Lath"; this inspired the Botanical Building in Balboa Park.
+In 1912 he proposed, in an article in Sunset magazine, that the Panama–California Exposition then being planned for San Diego should include a "Palace of Lath"; this inspired the Botanical Building in Balboa Park.

 Both Robinsons were enthusiastic promoters of home gardening in San Diego.
 In 1907 they were co-founders, along with Kate Sessions, of the San Diego Floral Association.
 Alfred was the Floral Association's first president and also served as the editor of its magazine, California Garden.

 Marion died in 1919.
 In 1922, Alfred married Annie Louisa Colby Robinson (1891-1981), the governess to his daughter Charlotte; they had five children.
 After Alfred's death in 1942, Annie sold the property.
 A new owner opened the garden and lath house to the public as Rosecroft Begonia Gardens.
 The gardens were a popular tourist attraction through the 1960s.
 In the 1970s, the property was sold and the garden area subdivided for residential use.
 The original main residence is privately owned and is listed on the National Register of Historic Places.